St John Ogilvie's

 wave-down

-33rd Sunday in Ordinary Time,
+Sixth Sunday in Ordinary Time, Year A

 Sunday's Readings